-Jean Ghika, Head of Jewelry, Europe, is the Bonhams rock star, says Lucinda Bredin
+Jean Ghika, Head of Jewellery, Europe, is the Bonhams rock star, says Lucinda Bredin

-It was, says Jean Ghika, Bonhams Head of Jewelry, who took Graff's winning bid, the most thrilling sale of her career.
+It was, says Jean Ghika, Bonhams Head of Jewellery, who took Graff's winning bid, the most thrilling sale of her career.
 "But the price wasn't a surprise.
-You have to hold a diamond to your eye to appreciate the subtleties of color, to understand its beauty – and this is the most beautiful stone I have ever handled."
+You have to hold a diamond to your eye to appreciate the subtleties of colour, to understand its beauty – and this is the most beautiful stone I have ever handled."

-When Ghika joined Bonhams as a porter straight from Manchester University in 1992, her ambition was to specialize in portrait miniatures.
-But soon jewelry exerted its allure.
+When Ghika joined Bonhams as a porter straight from Manchester University in 1992, her ambition was to specialise in portrait miniatures.
+But soon jewellery exerted its allure.
 As she says, "In those days, we had a sale a month at the old Lots Road salerooms.
 I was on my own putting together a sale of about 300 lots.
-All the cataloging was in longhand on carbonated paper – woe betide you if you made a mistake as you had to correct it on 11 bits of paper.
-However, seeing so much jewelry meant that I learned very quickly.
+All the cataloguing was in longhand on carbonated paper – woe betide you if you made a mistake as you had to correct it on 11 bits of paper.
+However, seeing so much jewellery meant that I learned very quickly.
 It was sink or swim."

 Lucinda Bredin is the editor of Bonhams Magazine